 - Comfortable: This view indicates the presence of an attachments with a small paperclip icon, but you can't click on the icon to open the attachment it indicates.

-- Compact: Use this few if you want to see more email messages at the same time.
+- Compact: Use this view if you want to see more email messages at the same time.

-Finally, click the cog button one last time and select the Settings option.
-Go to Inbox and decide which inbox type you want to use.
+Next, go to Inbox type section under the Settings and decide which inbox type you want to use.
 You have six options:

 - Default: This is the layout you see when you create a brand-new Gmail account.